"Quality From Start to Finish"

 We participate in many insurance company programs.
 There are so many different insurance companies that it would be impossible to participate in all of them.
 We work well with all insurance companies whether we participate in their program or not.

-The insurance company said that they warranty repairs only performed at preferred shops.
+The insurance company said that they only warranty repairs only performed at preferred shops.

 We have re-done numerous poor repairs performed at “preferred” shops.
-We offer a life time warranty for Quality, Corrosion, and Workmanship.
+We offer a lifetime warranty for Quality, Corrosion, and Workmanship.
 Quality and Workmanship is not driven by the insurance company.
-It is 100% driven by the facility performing the repairs to your vehicle.
+Warranties are driven by the facility performing the repairs to your vehicle not the insurance companies.

 The insurance company put aftermarket “AM” parts on the estimate to my car.
 Do I have to accept them?

 This is a good question.
 If this is your insurance company you may want to review your policy.
-A lot of insurance companies do require the insured vehicle to be repaired with aftermarket parts.
+A lot of insurance companies do have the verbiage written into policies that allow them to use alternative parts vehicle to be repaired with aftermarket parts.
 Our attention to detail and quality is second to none and typically when we attempt to use AM parts we are able to reject them due to fit and quality issues.
 Most insurance companies will honor OEM parts if the AM parts are proven to be substandard.